Some of the finest plains game hunting in South Africa can be enjoyed when booking the Seven Day Free State package.

-The Seven Day Free State Hunting Package is an al inclusive hunting package to the central plains of South Africa.
-The package includes four of the most sought after plains game trophies in South Africa Africa and is a very affordable way of experiencing a quality African Hunt.
+The Seven Day Free State Hunting Package is an all inclusive hunting package to the central plains of South Africa.
+The package includes four of the most sought-after plains game trophies in South Africa and is a very affordable way of experiencing a quality African hunt.
 Our hunting packages contain no hidden costs.
-The only safari related cost which it does not include is the dipping, packing and shipping of trophies and taxidermy work.
+The only safari-related costs which we do not include are the dipping, packing and shipping of trophies and taxidermy work.

-If your flight arrives after 1pm we suggest you overnight at the Lombardy Hotel on the day of arrival and start the safari on the following day.
-Cost of $200 per person includes accommodation meals and a transfer to the hotel from O.R.
-Tambo International Airport in Johannesburg.
+If your flight arrives after 13:00, we suggest that you overnight at the Castello di Monte Guest House on the day of arrival and start the safari on the following day.
+A cost of $180 per person includes accommodation, meals and a transfer to the hotel from OR Tambo International Airport in Johannesburg.
 If you do not wish to bring your own rifles, you are welcome to hunt with one of the rifles of your professional hunter.
-The only cost involved in this is the replacement cost of ammunition (About $100).
+The only cost involved is the replacement of ammunition (About $100).

-The hunting areas range in size form 3000 to 18000 acres and all provide an exceptional hunting experience.
-Our primary focus is on ensuring you take the trophies which are included in your safari and we make a determination of which camp to use based on current conditions prior to the starting date of your safari.
+The Free State hunting areas range in size from 700 - 4 000 hectares (approximately 1 700 - 10 000 acres) and all provide an exceptional hunting experience.
+Our primary focus is ensuring that you take the trophies which are included in your safari.
+We make a determination on which camp to use based on current conditions prior to the starting date of your safari.
 Our success rate is very close to 100%.

-In all cases the camps and lodges we use are luxury, with en suite bathrooms, electricity, stylish decoration and sumptuous food.
-Places a lady would feel at home and comfortable.
-Each of the camps and lodges we use feature on our web site in the areas and camps section.
-We can provide an extensive list of references in your area who have hunted with us and who can bear testament to the quality of accommodation.
+In all cases the camps and lodges we use are luxurious with en suite bathrooms, electricity, stylish decoration and sumptuous food - places where families acting as observers would also feel at home and comfortable.
+Each of the camps and lodges we use feature on our website in the areas and camps section.
+We can provide an extensive list of references in your area who have hunted with us and who can bear testimony to the quality of accommodation.

-Hunters: A typical hunting day would start just before dawn at which time coffee and rusks are enjoyed.
+A typical hunting day starts just before dawn at which time coffee and rusks are enjoyed.
 A selection of breakfast cereals, yogurt and juice is also available at this time.
 We then embark on the morning hunt.
-We would normally hunt until about 11:00am at which time we would return to camp for brunch (A full meal which is a combination of breakfast and lunch).
+We normally hunt until about 11:00 at which time we return to camp for brunch (A full meal which is a combination of breakfast and lunch).
 Some time is then devoted to relaxing in camp.
-The hunt is resumed at about 14:30 from which time we hunt until sunset.
+The hunt is resumed at about 14:30 and continues until sunset.

-The method of hunting employed depends on the preference of the client and can consist of either waking and stalking, hunting from blinds or special vantage points from which we glass and ambush animals.
-The option of hunting from one of our well equipped vehicles is also available should you have any medical problems, or are limited by not being able to walk long distances.
+The method of hunting employed depends on the preference of the client and can consist of either walking and stalking or hunting from blinds or special vantage points from which we glass and ambush animals.
+The option of hunting from one of our well-equipped vehicles is also available should you have any medical problems, or are limited by not being able to walk long distances.
 Your Professional Hunter will discuss these options with you after arrival.
 All of these options are always available.
 It is not necessary to let us know which method you prefer prior to your arrival.

-Guests are met and welcomed upon arrival at O. R. Tambo International airport in Johannesburg by their professional hunter or hunters.
+You will be met and welcomed upon arrival at OR Tambo International Airport in Johannesburg by your professional hunter or hunters.
 From here the safari makes its way to the Free State.
 The afternoon is devoted to sighting of rifles and, time permitting, the first afternoon hunt.

-The days are spent hunting the Free State.
-The area is bordered by Lesotho, a small land-locked country which is often referred to as the roof of Africa.
+The days are spent hunting in the Eastern Free State.
+The area is bordered by Lesotho, a small land-locked country which is often referred to as the 'roof of Africa'.
 The Maluti Mountains, which cover a large part of this country, offer the most dramatic mountain scenery in Southern Africa.
-The high altitude ensures the summer months have pleasant days, but the winters can be very cold, with snow occurring from time to time.
+The high altitude ensures that the summer months have pleasant days, but the winters can be very cold, with snow occurring from time to time.
 Open plains and some wooded ravines characterize this area.
 Longer shots are often required on the open grassland.
 An abundance of different plains game species are found in this area.